The PLG Pivot: Complementing Traditional Go-to-Market Tactics With Product-Led Elements

 Requirement #1: Data

-In the case of integrating product-led elements into a traditional go-to-market strategy, your data can help you identify key touchpoints in the customer journey—where a user learned about your product, heard about your company, first interacted with your product and so forth.
-More importantly, data can help you identify any friction points that occur during that customer journey.
+In the case of integrating product-led elements into a traditional go-to-market strategy, your data can help you identify key touchpoints in the customer journey: where a user learned about your product, heard about your company, first interacted with your product, etc. More importantly, data can help you identify any friction points in that customer journey.

 This data-driven approach is so much more efficient and effective than the old way of collecting anecdotal information from prospects, users and your sales team.
 Not only are you able to get a much broader range of information by collecting vast amounts of digital data, you can also be assured that the information is much more accurate because it comes, as they say, straight from the horse’s mouth.